 The Hidden Cost of Mental Clutter

+It is vital to know how to declutter your mind and reclaim your time.
 In a world that rewards speed and constant engagement, clarity has become rare and valuable.
 We live under a steady flood of distractions; unread messages, social media updates, task lists, open tabs, podcasts, and background notifications.

 While these may seem trivial in isolation, they accumulate into a form of cognitive congestion.
 The result is often low-grade anxiety, diminished creativity, and a feeling of being chronically behind.